joelvoss/memoize-lit/README.md

 function will pretend like it was never called with arguments that made it throw.

-This behaviour is **different** for Promises, because a Promise can Promises never throw but instead return a rejected state.
-If a Promise is being _rejected_, mark it as _stale_ so the next invocation returns a fresh result.
+This behaviour is **different** for Promises, because a Promise can never throw but instead return a rejected state.
+If a Promise is being rejected, it is being marked as _stale_ so the next invocation returns a fresh result.

 > Note: A rejected promise never overwrites an intermediate successful promise.
 > In this case the rejected promise is simply ignored.

-This library does not handle promise rejections for you, so always make sure to wrap a async memmoized function in a `try / catch` block.
+This library does not handle promise rejections for you, so always make sure to wrap an async memoized function in a `try / catch` block.

 ## Development